naminx/chrome-remote-desktop/README.md

 7. Confirm that you have a file `host#<hash>.json` in `~/.config/chrome-remote-desktop/`

+8. Run `xhost +`.
+You will have to find a way to do this every time you login.
+I am still seaching.

-8. Restart chrome-remote-desktop service.
+9. Restart chrome-remote-desktop service.

 ```
     sudo systemctl restart chrome-remote-desktop@<your-user-name>.service
 ```

-9. Refresh https://remotedesktop.google.com/access, your host should be shown as "Online".
+10. Refresh https://remotedesktop.google.com/access, your host should be shown as "Online".

 ## Troubleshooting Guide